CarbonComputers/Hackberry-Pi-CM5/README.md

 **Full sized HDMI Port**: There is one full sized HDMI port on board.
 **Battery Type**: 5000mah Lipo Battery.
 **Battery Life**: Approximately 5 hours idle time, about 3-4 hours depending on the task when normally used.
-**Battery Voltage Measurement**: There is a chip on boared to measure the battery voltage through I2C interface, check this page for further information.
+**Battery Voltage Measurement**: There is a chip on boared to measure the battery voltage through I2C interface, More information.
 **Magnet at the back plate**: There is magnet which is the same as those on iphone to make the device compaticable with wired magsafe power bank.
-Check this page for more information.
+More information.
 **Keyboard Mouse Combo**: Yes, this cyberdeck has keyboard and mouse combo on board.
 You can choose blackberry Q10 or Q20 or 9900 keyboard.
 **Fully customizable keymap**: You can connect the keyboard with a computer and customizable the keymap through [VIAL](https://get.vial.today/) easily.
 **Charging Ampere**: Charge through the Type-C port.
 1.5A-2A charging rate; this handheld can be fully charged within 2-3 hours.